hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * The code and descriptions are confusing...
 E.g.: "tab-panel background is red and should be partially covered by a green panel" => the red and green panels are not even on the same tabs...

 [15:40:38](#pF4NH9MLt2LzPxcgvbBLKkYzcfYJBEQc_MYpPcTOSn8) <luce80>:
 There are 2 bad things.
 Tab-panel has red background and has 2 sub-`panel`s.
 1st panel is "post"-colored green (since it cannot be colored by `VID), then tab-panel is enlarged and 1st sub-`panel` is enlarged less.
 The idea was to be able to distinguish among tab-panel, 1st sub-panel and its `base` content.
 Hoping that I can fill the sub-panel I enlarge the base to have the size of its parent panel but nothing seem to happen but at a second try it and its pane get the size of the tab-panel !
-(Which was the final result I wanted Ì†ΩÌ∏â )
+(Which was the final result I wanted üòâ )

 [15:41:04](#znPFlr55H2SyA3DyyPN1iL0V-3NtRK2B_n9n7JyuXZk) <luce80>:
 * There are 2 bad things.
 Tab-panel has red background and has 2 sub-`panel`s.
 1st panel is "post"-colored green (since it cannot be colored by `VID`), then tab-panel is enlarged and 1st sub-`panel` is enlarged less.
 The idea was to be able to distinguish among tab-panel, 1st sub-panel and its `base` content.
 Hoping that I can fill the sub-panel I enlarge the base to have the size of its parent panel but nothing seem to happen but at a second try it and its pane get the size of the tab-panel !
 (Which was the final result I wanted ;) )